Skip to main content

 Master of Arts (M.A.)

-The M.A. in Media and Society helps you to think outside the box and trains you to work in an interdisciplinary way between social, political, cultural and economic perspectives on media.
+The M.A. in Media and Society will help you broaden your perspective and develop the skills to work across social, political, cultural, and economic aspects of media.

 zwei Studierende in der Bibliothek

-The M.A. in Media and Society helps you to think outside the box and trains you to work in an interdisciplinary way between social, political, cultural and economic perspectives on media.
-The interdisciplinary degree course offered by the Faculty of Arts and Humanities and the Faculty of Business and Economics combines cultural, social and economic studies in an integrative way.
-At the heart of the course is an interdisciplinary project in which cooperation between all participating subjects is tested.
-The topics dealt with there are linked to current research issues and build bridges to media practice.
+The M.A. in Media and Society will help you broaden your perspective and develop the skills to work across social, political, cultural, and economic aspects of media.
+Offered jointly by the Faculty of Arts and Humanities and the Faculty of Business and Economics, this interfaculty master’s program brings together cultural studies, social sciences, and economics in an integrated way.
+At its core is an interdisciplinary project that fosters collaboration across all participating fields.
+The topics explored connect directly to current research questions and create meaningful links to real-world media practice.

 • Icon Kalender